-I developed this project as a companion to JD Salinger’s Catcher in the Rye and is adaptable to all goals that seek a larger, communicative pursuit.
+I developed this project as a companion to JD Salinger’s Catcher in the Rye and it is adaptable to all goals that seek a larger, communicative pursuit.

 Catcher in the Rye World Builders